 Umpires shall not be physically or verbally abused.
 If you have a complaint about an umpire’s call, explain it to him.
 If you are reasonable, they will be reasonable.
-Irrespective of your opinion and umpires on the field decisions must stand, and arguing will not be tolerated.
+Irrespective of your opinion, all decisions by umpires on the field must stand, and arguing will not be tolerated.
 If problems develop between you and an umpire, notify the League President and provide them with the umpire’s name and it will be looked into.

 A. It is a violation of CALIFORNIA STATE LAW (California Penal Code 243.8 A, B) and NABA rules to physically attack an umpire or their personal property before, during, or after a game or event.
 Any Manager, Coach, or Player in violation of this rule will immediately be suspended for a minimum of 10 games, placed on probation, and face additional penalties up to expulsion from the NABA as well as potential criminal prosecution.

 B. Discussions with umpires are to be done on the field.
 If any player or manager follows or engages an umpire off the baseball field (as defined by fence lines) to confront, verbally abuse or threaten an umpire, they will be suspended for a minimum of 4 games, placed on probation, and face additional penalties up to expulsion from the NABA.

 C. If any team’s spectator(s) or fan(s) follows or engages an umpire off of the field to confront, verbally abuse, or threaten an umpire, that team’s manager could face up to 3 games of suspension.
 It is the manager’s responsibility to control his team and spectators at all times.

 D. Any player ejected for verbal abuse of an umpire (or any other reason) WILL BE SUSPENDED FOR A MINIMUM OF 1 ADDITIONAL GAME, UP TO 3 GAMES, as well as placed on probation and/or suspended indefinitely from the NABA.